 After USCIS receives your case, they will send you a receipt number.
 They will send you a receipt notice with the receipt number in the mail; they may also send you the receipt number via text message and email.
 Once you have your receipt number, click here and type in your receipt number to look up the status of your case.

-Yes, you must show you can read, write, speak, and understand English unless you fall into one of the categories below: :
+Yes, you must show you can read, write, speak, and understand English unless you fall into one of the categories below:

-If you are 65 years or older and you have been a lawful permanent resident for at least 20 years, you will be given a simplified US history and civics test where you will be required to answer 10 questions out of a possibility of 20 questions.
-You need to answer 6 of the 10 questions correctly.
-You can view the 20 questions here.
+Special Exemption for Certain Applicants: If you are 65 years or older and have been a lawful permanent resident for at least 20 years, you will take a simplified test with up to 10 questions from a list of 20 specially selected questions (marked with an asterisk in the study materials).
+You need to answer 6 of the 10 questions correctly to pass.
+You can choose to study either the 2008 or 2025 version of these 20 questions and may take the test in the language of your choice.
+View the 20 questions for the 2008 version here, or view the questions with asterisks in the 2025 version here.

-If you have been diagnosed with a mental or physical disability that prevents you from demonstrating your knowledge of US history and civics, you may be exempt from taking this test at the naturalization interview.
+Exemption for disabilities: If you have been diagnosed with a mental or physical disability that prevents you from demonstrating your knowledge of US history and civics, you may be exempt from taking this test at the naturalization interview.
 In this case, a medical doctor must complete and sign Form N-648 and you should submit it with your naturalization application.

 During your interview, you must demonstrate an understanding of the English language, including the ability to read, write, and speak basic English.